CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 source activate sunbeam
 ```
 This is a command you'll want to remember for future sessions.
 Each time you log into your cloud instance, you'll need to activate the pipeline with `source activate sunbeam`.
 Upon activation, you should see that your command prompt begins with "(sunbeam)".
 Anytime you want to exit out of sunbeam, simply type `source deactivate sunbeam` and hit return.

+{% include note.html content="There are an increasing number of tools available that will install easily and quickly on cloud instances.
+For example, you may want to check out [Chiron](https://github.com/IGS/Chiron), a suite of 'dockerized' tools for analysis of metagenomics data" %}

 ## Get data